Appdynamics/config-assessment-tool/compare-plugin/README.md

 ## Setup Instructions

-1. Unzip the `CompareResults` folder.
+1. Unzip the `CONFIG-ASSESSMENT-TOOL` folder.

-2. On mac - open a terminal and navigate to the `CompareResults` directory: cd path/to/unzipped/CompareResults
+2. On mac - open a terminal and navigate to the `compare-plugin` directory: cd path/to/unzipped/CONFIG-ASSESSMENT-TOOL/compare-plugin

 3. Run the setup script using bash:
     ./setup.sh

-4. After the bash script has complete and if all modules have been installed - run the following commands 1 after the other: source venv/bin/activate python3 compare_results/core.py
+4. After the bash script has complete and if all modules have been installed - run the following commands 1 after the other: source venv/bin/activate python3 core.py

 5. The UI should automatically launch with an address of: http://127.0.0.1:5000/ - see considerations for upload.
     - The only CAT report we can compare at this time is the APM output - ending with "-MaturityAssessment-apm.xlsx"